AYSO Region 109

 - There will be no goalkeepers.

-be a maximum of 5 (five) players on the field for each team.
+- For each “mini-game” there will be a maximum of 5 (five) players on the field for each team.

 - One of these players will be designated goalkeeper, and may legally handle the ball within his or her own goal area.

-- Substitutions shall be made halfway through each half.
+- Substitutions shall be made halfway through each mini-game.
 Thus, if all players on a team are present, each player will play ¾ of total game time.

 - Each team will furnish one referee, so that one referee is available to officiate each of the two games.

 - No slide tackles are allowed in these divisions (see "B. Laws of the Game" below for explanation)

 - The offside rule is not enforced in these divisions.

 - All free kicks are INDIRECT FREE KICKS